What are 'Textbooks on Reserve'?

 A 2-hour checkout doesn't seem very convenient...

 Yes, we hear you, but please keep in mind, entire classes are sharing these books.
 Some of the texts, especially math books, are very popular.
 If any student is not done with the book they have checked out, they may bring it back to the desk and check it out for another two hours (as long as another student is not waiting for it.)
 This can even happen a second time, if need be.
-Please make good use of the copy centers in the library while you have the book.
+1-day or 3-day items may not be renewed to give other students a chance to use them.
+They can be checked out again after a 24-hour period.

 Sounds too good to be true!